input-output-hk/essential-cardano-content/content/article/biggest-cardano-nft-collections.md

 image_text: Cardano NFT collections by marketcap
 ---

-NFTs, digital colectibles of the future, are on Cardano available almost two years.
-Several million NFTs and thousands of collections have been released in the meantime.
+NFTs, digital colectibles of the future, have been on Cardano for almost two years.
+Millions of NFTs and thousands of collections have been released.

-But which are the most successful ones?
-At least in terms of floor price and quantity (marketcap)?
+But which are the most successful ones - at least in terms of floor price and quantity (marketcap)?
+Here are the current top 10 projects:

 ## [Cardano NFT collections](https://cexplorer.io/collection) by marketcap